bradykelly/obsidian-dell/journals/betrayed/daily-events.md

 Sue seems determined to compromise our security and privacy.

-That was followed by an attempt to enter my bedroom
+That was followed by an attempt to enter my bedroom unnanounced.
+I could hear Sue over and over telling SEan to "go", when they thought I was in the bathroom.
+Why enter my room when I'm not present?
+Perhaps to plant something?